merchise/xotl.fl/docs/source/narrative/language.rst

 - We can provide the type declarations after or before the value definition.

 - We may even provide type declarations for things we didn't define ('concat').
+This makes the name available for type-checking but the value is supposedly provided by other means.
+In order, for a program to run all values must be provided.
+Undefined values default to a runtime error.

-  There are things the `~xotl.fl.parse`:func: allows to do that you shouldn't.
+  .. note:: There are things the `~xotl.fl.parse`:func: allows to do that you
+     shouldn't.
 We might change our mind and prohibit them in the future.

 Parsing is not the whole story.
 Parsing just creates an Abstract Syntax Tree out of your source code.
 For things to really work, you need to type-check